 Keeping track of all your character names, fantasy creatures, and sci-fi-fi technology is crucial to cutting down your editing time, but it can be a nightmare without a system.
 Find out how style sheets can help you and how to use them, and download your free templates.Read More

-We all hit a point in our writing lives when we hate our own writing.
+We all hit a point in our writing lives when we dread writing.
 This isn't a place I want you to continually go to or stay in though.
 Here, I give you three different things that you can do to fall in love with your writing again.Read More

 There are many words that author’s use repeatedly or unnecessarily, and here are 4 that you should consider eliminating from your writing.
 You can easily find every use of them in your own novel or short story by using the search function on your writing software of choice.Read More